MicrosoftDocs/win32/desktop-src/direct3d9/dx9-graphics-reference-x-file-textencoding-templates.md

 The template name is an alphanumeric name that can include the underscore character (\_).
 It must not begin with a digit.
-The UUID is a universally unique identifier formatted to the Open Software Foundation's Distributed Computing Environment standard and enclosed by angle brackets (< &gt;).
-For example: <3D82AB43-62DA-11cf-AB39-0020AF71E433&gt;.
+The UUID is a universally unique identifier formatted to the Open Software Foundation's Distributed Computing Environment standard and enclosed by angle brackets (< >).
+For example: <3D82AB43-62DA-11cf-AB39-0020AF71E433>.

 ## Template Members